Sand-Fox/Unity-Spreadsheet-Reader/README.md

 # Unity-Spreadsheet-Reader
 A script to easily import Google Sheet data into Unity.
+The spreadsheet view must be set to public.
 Works at runtime and in the editor.
-Don't forget to set the spreadsheet view to public.